AltanDH/3005FP/Readme.txt

 -

 Assumptions:
-- Each group fitness class is limited to any number of trainers teaching it
+- It's possible for group fitness classes to have multiple trainers teaching it
 - A member can have multiple fitness goals